MarcAstner/CRAPy/PROGRESS_REPORT.md

 Wrote unified script for operating all the sensors from the Arduino

 #### Justus:
--research into solar panel tracking etc.
+- research into solar panel tracking etc.
--solar movement mechanism
+- solar movement mechanism
 - make list of needed parts for tracking sun
--work on flashing rasberry
+- work on flashing rasberry

 #### Linus:
 - Worked myself through Jonas' AI code